antonypascalino/HYPE_PROJECT_2021-22/Technical Documentation/README.md

 - ## **_CardService_**

 It is a component composed by a title and three different lines of text.
-It is used in the service type pages to list the available services.
+**Actual usage on the website:** it is used in the service type pages to list the available services.
 The title is the service name and the three lines are respectively the address, the opening time, the phone number and the link to the service's website.

 | Note                                                                                                                   |